 "It's something we've been talking about—Josh, Stephanie, and I—for a little bit, just in terms of, 'Is this something we want to explore?'
 We're all so in love with the original and had such an incredible time working on it, and it's such a big part of our lives," Safran told THR.

-Will it tie into the original series?
+The reboot will tie into the original series.

 Will people still be wondering who Gossip Girl is?